-17 The Process for Managing and Monitoring Behaviour
+18 The Process for managing and monitoring behaviour

 Staff monitor children's behaviour very carefully and report any incidents directly to the children's class teacher on the day they occur.
-The incident is recorded in the Class Behaviour File.
+The incident is recorded in the Class Behaviour File currently but will be moved to CPOMS in October 2022.